open-telemetry/oteps/text/0156-columnar-encoding.md

 carry forward the received acknowledgements from the downstream elements and finally the final backend must be able to perform idempotent insertion operations and return an acknowledgement when the insertion is successful.
 The support of a such guarantee of delivery is still an open question.

+ZSTD offers a training mode, which can be used to tune the algorithm for a selected type of data.
+The result of this training is a dictionary that can be used to compress the data.
+Using this dictionary can dramatically improve the compression rate for small batches.
+This future development will build on both the gRPC stream approach used in this proposal and the ability to send a ZSTD dictionary over the OTLP Arrow stateful protocol, allowing us to train the ZSTD algorithm on the first batches and then update the configuration of the ZSTD encoder/decoder with an optimized dictionary.

 More advanced lightweight compression algorithms on a per column basis could be integrated to the OTLP Arrow protocol (e.g. delta delta encoding for numerical columns)